pathakdhruv/GalDynPsrFreq/GalDynPsrFreq/README.txt

 # 4) Remember that the model names are case sensitive, so use them as demonstrated below.
 Also, for each case, ordering of the parameters must be as shown.

-# 5) Calculate the Galactic contribution to the excess terms for the first frequency derivative using either the model that does not take into account the central black hole contribution to the Milky Way Potential (Model excGal), or the model that takes into account the central black hole (BH) contribution to the Milky Way Potential (Model excGalBH)
+# 5) Calculate the Galactic contribution to the excess terms for the first derivative of the frequency using either the model that does not take into account the central black hole contribution to the Milky Way Potential (Model excGal), or the model that takes into account the central black hole (BH) contribution to the Milky Way Potential (Model excGalBH)
 The usage of these models is shown below.

 a) When not incorporating the BH contribution to the Milky Way Potential: Model excGal-